 A lot of people with diabetes are fearful of pasta just because of its infamously high carbohydrate content.

-The truth is, pasta does have high carbohydrate content that affects blood glucose levels, but you don’t have to give it up if you have diabetes.
+The truth is, that pasta does have high carbohydrate content that affects blood glucose levels, but you don’t have to give it up if you have diabetes.
 Instead, you should pay attention to how much and what kind of pasta you should eat.

 If you’re able to control your portion size and choose the right type of pasta, you can continue eating this Italian meal as part of your diabetes diet.

 Before telling you how to achieve that, let’s explain how carbohydrates affect your blood sugar levels.